cybergoofpal/cybergoofpal.github.io/_posts/2024-03-10-Cyber-Goofpal-Explains-the-Joe-Winkelsas-Award-2024.md

 I’m going to go with a dark horse this year: Janson Junk.

-All correct answers get a platinum membership at https://cybergoofpal.fun/ your source for all things nonsense.
+All correct answers get a platinum membership at [cybergoofpal.fun](https://cybergoofpal.fun/), your source for all things nonsense.
 You should check it out.
 It has fewer articles than BCB and fewer comments than Brewer Fanatic, really the total package.
-Plus it includes non-baseball articles like this: https://cybergoofpal.fun/cyber-goofpal-reviews-oppenheimer
+Plus it includes non-baseball articles [like this](https://cybergoofpal.fun/cyber-goofpal-reviews-oppenheimer).

 Yours Honkily,